The Best USB-C Monitors For Macbook Pro And Windows Laptops (2023 Reviews)

 • 3440×1440 at 60Hz

-Here’s the deal: USB type C monitors with PD differentiate by their maximum power delivery capacity.
+Here’s the deal: USB type C monitors with PD are differentiated by their maximum power delivery capacity.
 So, check your laptop’s power consumption to ensure that you’re getting a monitor that’ll be able to power it properly.

-Moreover, your laptop must support USB Power Delivery, and in order to get a video signal, your laptop must support either Thunderbolt 3 or DisplayPort Alternate Mode over USB-C.
+Moreover, your laptop must support USB Power Delivery, and to get a video signal, your laptop must support either Thunderbolt 3 or DisplayPort Alternate Mode over USB-C.

 Lastly, you will also need a proper USB-C to USB-C cable that supports DisplayPort Alt Mode if the USB-C cable that was provided with your laptop or monitor doesn’t.